microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 ## Section 3: Working with the SQL database in Microsoft Fabric

-In this next section, you will be focused on using the Web Editor for SQL database in Microsoft Fabric.
+In this next section, we will be focused on using the Web Editor for SQL database in Microsoft Fabric.

 ### Task 3.1: Getting familiar with Database Explorer and Query editor